 My son loves art, so at the end of the week, we work together on his creations to have that mother-son bond.
 I sit beside him and encourage him to take control of what’s going on.
 He will ask me to cut something out or pass the felt tips to him or print something off.
 It doesn’t matter, it’s a starting point of working together and gives us a way to build that relationship.
 I then comment on what he is doing as he is creating, and then we start a conversation and build on from there.

-Looking back to when he was younger, it was disheartening that he didn’t give me that child to mother emotional response that I was expecting.
-Over time you learn that every child reacts differently and learn to adapt your parenting style and find your own way to have that emotional connection with your child.
+You learn that every child reacts differently and learn to adapt your parenting style to your child and find your own way to have that emotional connection with your child.

 It is essential to encourage my son to have his say in the decision making for his future.
 After all, it is his life, and I am here to help guide him.
-If the person struggles with comprehension, then just adapt how you communicate to them using visuals, concrete language, or whatever works best with their learning style.
+If your child struggles with comprehension, then just adapt how you communicate to them using visuals, concrete language, or whatever works best with their learning style.

 Get to know the teachers